-Through special legislation, the Town records 100% of the meals tax revenue into the construction and maintenance trust fund.
-This trust fund, which is reported as a major fund, recorded the meals tax receivable as an intergovernmental receivable.
+Through special legislation, the Town records 100% of the meals tax revenue into the construction and maintenance fund.
+This fund, which is reported as a major fund, recorded the meals tax receivable as an intergovernmental receivable.

 This receivable is considered 100% collectible and therefore does not report an allowance for uncollectibles.